nagashi/The-Traveling-Politician-Problem/README.md

 ## License

-Traveling Politician Problem is released under the [MIT license](https://mit-license.org).
+Licensed under either [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) or under the [MIT license](https://mit-license.org).

+Unless you explicitly state otherwise,&nbsp;any contribution intentionally submitted for inclusion in this program by you,&nbsp;as defined in the Apache-2.0 license,&nbsp;shall be dual licensed as above,&nbsp;without any additional terms or conditions.

 ## Copyright

-copyright:: (c) Copyright 2020 Charles O'Riley.
-All Rights Reserved.
+copyright:: (c) Copyright 2020 Charles E. O'Riley Jr.&nbsp;&nbsp;All Rights Reserved.